 - Net amount

-Gaming venue operators must keep records to confirm the information on the register for at least five years after the date of lodgement.
-Copies of these documents must be made available for inspection by us on request.
+Gaming venue operators must keep records to confirm the information on the register for at least five years after lodging.
+Copies of the documents must be made available for inspection on request.

 We have the authority to issue an assessment where a gaming venue operator fails to pay unclaimed money.
-Furthermore, failure to lodge and make payment on time may result in interest and penalties.
+Failure to lodge and make payment on time can also result in interest and penalties.